Judith Arthy: Personal life

-Arthy was born in 1940 in Brisbane, Queensland, Australia.
+Arthy was born in c.1943 in Brisbane, Queensland, Australia.
 She married the Australian croquet champion and film-maker Aggy Read and was with him at the time of his death on 22 August 1998.

 Arthy gave birth to one son, Luke Arthy-Beardon.
 He is the father of Alexander Luke Arthy-Beardon.
 Luke is an independent musician who plays multiple instruments.